How to Build a Guitar Practice Plan That Actually Works

 So you’ve started learning guitar… but your practice feels a bit chaotic.
 Some days you play chords, other days a random riff, and nothing seems to stick.

 Here’s how to build a beginner guitar practice routine that’s clear, simple, and actually gets results.
+Or, if you're pushed for time, I have a 30 day step by step plan right here.

 Why Routines Matter